-Material for the Obituary, Visual Anthropology, and Public Anthropology sections should be sent to the editors of those sections, not to the Editor-in-Chief.
+Material for the Obituary, Visual Anthropology, Public Anthropology, and World Anthropology sections should be sent to the editors of those sections, not to the Editor-in-Chief.
 Contact information for these editors can be found at the bottom of this page.

 Author Responsibilities: Authors must recognize that they [not the American Anthropological Association (AAA)] are responsible for the content of their articles, for the accuracy of quotations and their correct attribution, for the legal rights to publish any material submitted, and for submitting their review, commentary, or review essay in proper form for publication.
 A manuscript submitted to the American Anthropologist must not be under consideration by any other journal at the same time or have been published elsewhere.